Turkey Wealth Fund

-As of 2024, its assets under management were estimated at more than US $360 billion, placing the fund among the 10 largest sovereign wealth funds in the world, according to the Sovereign Wealth Fund Institute.
+As of 2025, its assets under management were estimated at more than US$443 billion, placing the fund among the 10 largest sovereign wealth funds in the world, according to the Sovereign Wealth Fund Institute.

 TWF's operations have been characterized as secretive and opaque.

 History

 TWF was officially founded on 26 August 2016.
 In its early years, TWF received the transfer of major state-owned enterprises, including Turkish Airlines, Ziraat Bank, Halkbank, the national postal operator PTT, Türk Telekom, and Turkish Petroleum Corporation.
 These holdings provided the fund with a broad base in sectors such as transport, finance, energy, and telecommunications.
 During the COVID-19 pandemic in 2020, the fund acted as a stabilizing institution by engaging in market-support measures and liquidity initiatives.

-By the mid-2020s, it had become more active internationally, launching sector-specific investment vehicles such as a dedicated technology fund to support the country’s innovation ecosystem.
+By the mid-2020s, it had become more active internationally, launching sector-specific investment vehicles such as a dedicated technology fund to support the country's innovation ecosystem.

 2017-2019 changes

-After the 2017 Turkish constitutional referendum, the Prime Ministry of Turkey was abolished.
-In accordance with this change, TWF law was changed to allow the President of Turkey to become the chairman of the TWF and to appoint the CEO, Vice Chairman and board members.
+After the 2017 Turkish constitutional referendum, the Prime Ministry of Türkiye was abolished.
+In accordance with this change, TWF law was changed to allow the President of Türkiye to become the chairman of the TWF and to appoint the CEO, Vice Chairman and board members.
 On 12 September, President Erdoğan became the chairman of the fund.
 He also appointed Zafer Sönmez, formerly of Malaysia's government investment vehicle Khazanah Nasional from September 2012 until September 2018, as Senior Vice President & Head.
 Erdoğan's son-in-law Berat Albayrak was named as his deputy on the board of the sovereign wealth fund.